 Cotton is a natural fiber, which grows around the seeds of cotton plants.
 The fibers are almost pure cellulose – the typical percentage of cellulose in cotton fibers is 95%, but the average range is between 88% and 96%.

-Once they are harvested, cotton fibers are sent to textile miles, where they are spun into cotton yarns.
+Once they are harvested, cotton fibers are sent to textile mills, where they are spun into cotton yarns.
 Those yarns are then woven into cloth, commonly known as cotton fabric.

 Cotton fabric is one of the most widely used fabrics in the world.
 It is used in anything, from socks to coffee filters.
 In addition to that, cotton fibers can be woven together to create entirely new fabrics like velvet, jersey, corduroy, flannel, denim and more.